ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## Information Block

 The information block contains the same qualities as an SDF model and, additionally, a mandatory `messageId` to uniquely identify the message.
-Furthermore, "status report update" messages can utilize the `previousMessageId` in order to link two messages and indicate the state change.
+Furthermore, Delta messages can utilize the `previousMessageId` in order to link two messages and indicate the state change.

 | Quality            | Type             | Description                                                        |
 |--------------------|------------------|--------------------------------------------------------------------|